Sunny-The7ank/Rust_book_projects/hello_world/README.md

     println!("Hello, world!");
 This line does all the work in this little program: it prints text to the screen.
 There are 4 important details to note:
-First:
-    Rust style is to indent with 4 spaces, not tabs.
+1. Rust style is to indent with 4 spaces, not tabs.
-Second:
-    println! calls a macro.
+2. println! calls a macro.
 If it called a func, it wouldn't have a !
-Third:
-    We pass strings as an argument to println!, and the string is printed to the screen
+3. We pass strings as an argument to println!, and the string is printed to the screen
-Fourth:
-    We end lines with ; which indicates that this expression is over and the next can begin
+4. We end lines with ; which indicates that this expression is over and the next can begin.
 Most, but not all, lines end with a semicolon

 ####### Compiling and Running #######
 These are 2 different steps.
 Cargo can make it look like 1 if you use cargo build.